CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 Use the correct channels for discussions; off-topic chat belongs in designated areas.

-Voice chat harassment, screaming, or soundboards that disrupt others will result in removal.
+Voice chat harassment, screaming, or soundboards that disrupt others will result in staff action.

 ## 🛡️ 3.
 Roleplay Conduct